WWE Evolution (2018): Background

-The event was held at the Nassau Veterans Memorial Coliseum in Uniondale, New York.
+The inaugural Evolution was held at the Nassau Veterans Memorial Coliseum in Uniondale, New York.

 On the July 23, 2018, episode of Monday Night Raw, WWE executive Stephanie McMahon announced that for the first time, WWE would hold an all-women's professional wrestling event titled Evolution.
-It was scheduled to take place on October 28, 2018, at the Nassau Veterans Memorial Coliseum in Uniondale, New York, replacing the previously planned Clash of Champions.
-The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+The event was scheduled to take place on October 28, 2018, at the Nassau Veterans Memorial Coliseum in Uniondale, New York, featuring women's wrestlers from the main roster brands, Raw and SmackDown, and the developmental brands, NXT and NXT UK.
+It aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
 Tickets went on sale on August 24 through Ticketmaster.
+WWE had originally planned to hold its annual TLC: Tables, Ladders & Chairs event on October 21, but with the announcement of Evolution, the 2018 TLC event was pushed back to its regular December slot to replace an originally scheduled Clash of Champions.

 WWE Hall of Famers Lita, Trish Stratus, and Beth Phoenix were advertised as taking part in the event.
 It was also announced that the event would host the final of the 2018 Mae Young Classic and that all four of WWE's women's championships at the time would be defended; however, the NXT UK Women's Championship match was later removed from the main card and occurred as a dark match before the show.

-WWE's executive vice president Triple H explained that WWE's female performers "deserve[d] the opportunity" for a prominent showcase, and that it "was simply the right time for this to happen".
+WWE's executive vice president Paul "Triple H" Levesque explained that WWE's female performers "deserve[d] the opportunity" for a prominent showcase, and that it "was simply the right time for this to happen".
 He denied that the event was intended to be as a counterpoint for Crown Jewel—a subsequent major event days later in Saudi Arabia that, per the country's women's rights policies, would not include WWE's female performers at the time.

 A documentary special entitled "Road to Evolution" was broadcast on the USA Network ahead of the event, as well as the E!
-Network following the premiere of the sixth episode of Total Divas eighth season.
+Network following the premiere of the sixth episode of Total Divass eighth season.
 Internationally, the special was made available on the WWE Network.
 Evolution was promoted heavily by mainstream media outlets, which included The Bella Twins (Nikki Bella and Brie Bella) promoting the event on The Tonight Show Starring Jimmy Fallon.